-By default, a Java virtual machine (JVM) running on OS/390 uses the JIT compiler, so you do not have to explicitly set this environment variable.
-If you are debugging Java business objects, however, turn off the JIT compiler by specifying a non-null value.
+By default, a Java virtual machine (JVM) running on z/OS or OS/390 uses the JIT compiler, so you do not have to explicitly set this environment variable.
+If you are debugging Java business objects or J2EE application components, however, turn off the JIT compiler by specifying a non-null value.